A variational principle for a non-integrable model: Introduction

 Compared to~$\mathbb{Z}$, there are infinitely many ways to travel to infinity in a tree~$\mathcal{T}$.
 Those pathways to infinity are described by geodesics.
 Limit shapes are sensitive to the choice of geodesics on which the graph homomorphism travels on the boundary (see Figure~\ref{f_triangle} for an illustration).
 This adds another technical difficulty when deducing the variational principle for graph homomorphisms to a tree.
-It is the problem of defining the scaling limit of a graph homomorphism.
-For domino tilings the height function is an integer valued height function which allows a natural notion of a scaling limit.
-However, when the space of geodesics is more complex, as it is the case for trees, the notion of a scaling limit is less obvious.
-In order to define the scaling limit of a graph homomorphism to a tree, one has to additionally keep track of the information on which geodesic the graph homomorphism is traveling on.
+The problem is to define the scaling limit of a graph homomorphism.
+For domino tilings the height function is an integer valued map, which allows a natural notion of a scaling limit.
+If the space of geodesics is more complex, as it is the case for trees, the notion of a scaling limit is less obvious.
+In order to define the scaling limit of a graph homomorphism to a tree one has to additionally keep track of the information on which geodesic the graph homomorphism is traveling on.
 This leads to a more subtle definition of the limiting profile which involves several compatibility conditions (see Definition~\ref{d_asymp_height_profile}).
-Another consequence is that the variational principle for graph homomorphisms to a tree becomes more subtle.
-More precisely, the set~$\mathcal{A}$ of admissible limiting profiles~$h$, over which the continuous entropy~$\Ent(h)$ is minimized, has an elaborated structure involving additional constraints.\\
+Another consequence is that the set~$\mathcal{A}$ of admissible limiting profiles~$f$, over which the continuous entropy~$\E(f)$ is minimized, has a more elaborated structure involving additional constraints.\\

+In this article, we also discuss another consequence of the Kirszbraun theorem and the concentration inequality.
+It is the existence of a continuum of shift-invariant ergodic gradient Gibbs measures on tree-valued graph homomorphisms on~$\mathbb{Z}^m$ (see Section~\ref{s_existence_gradient_gibbs} and Theorem~\ref{ergodic}).
+This is also the reason why we choose periodic boundary conditions for defining the local surface tension~$\ent(s)$.
+This choice allows us to obtain measures which are translation-invariant.
+A key point for proving the existence of ergodic gradient Gibbs measures is also that the concentration inequality of Theorem~\ref{main_concentration_section_3} applies to those translation-invariant measures.
+Although the statement of Theorem~\ref{ergodic} does not imply the strict convexity of the local surface tension, we believe that it is a very strong indication that the surface tension must be strictly convex since it shows that different boundary conditions will lead to different phases.\\